1633 in the Hispanic-American History Timeline

 Almost three centuries later, in 1996, the site where Mission San Luis stood was added to the U.S. National Registry of Historic Places.
 And in 1998, drawing from 15 years of historical and archaeological research, the rebuilding of San Luis begins.
 In 2000, the San Luis church celebrates its first Mass in almost 300 years.
 From 2000 to 2009, many other buildings are added to the reconstructed settlement, including a Convento, a Council House, the Chief's House, the fort "Castillo de San Luis," a Blockhouse, and a Typical Spanish House.

-Of more the 100 mission settlements established by Spain in Florida, San Luis is the only reconstructed mission in the state.
+Of the many mission settlements established by Spain in Florida, San Luis is the only reconstructed mission in the state.
 This tourist attraction is made even more impressive by its "living historic interpreters" -- real people representing historic figures and recreating life at it was in San Luis in 1703.

 By Clara Chavira, Lehman College